 It is with great interest that I await the inaugural issue of Blended, a new collective art zine, for it will include an article about my most recent abstract photography series.
 Blended will be published on line and in print as well as shared on social media.
 It will be available soon.

-I’m very happy to report that my abstract photography will be featured during September 19-29 at the 9th Pollux Awards Exhibition and Aus Tree Bark #16 (left) was considered for inclusion in the London International Photography Festival … as the title implies it is a cropped photo of tree bark I found in Adelaide, Australia.
+I’m very happy to report that my abstract photography was featured during September 19-29 at the 9th Pollux Awards Exhibition and Aus Tree Bark #16 (left) was considered for inclusion in the London International Photography Festival … as the title implies it is a cropped photo of tree bark I found in Adelaide, Australia.
 Tree bark is one of my favorite subjects to photograph thus I have several Series about it.
-Joyous Misbehavin’ #10 (right) is one of the images that will be in the 9th Pollux Awards Exhibition at Galeria Valid Foto, Barcelona, Spain .
+Joyous Misbehavin’ #10 (right) is one of the images that was in the 9th Pollux Awards Exhibition at Galeria Valid Foto, Barcelona, Spain .
 That Series has been featured in Create Magazine and LandEscape Art Review.

 Sadly, in late winter, my blues loving, enthusiastic hiking and devoted studio companion Misty (right) passed away.
 I miss her dearly.

 During fall the studio was closed for several weeks while Heidi and I were in Europe.
 We enjoyed concerts, plays, art exhibits and strolling around historical sites in Belgium, The Netherlands, France, and Germany then spent a few days in Berlin to participate in the Berlin Foto Biennale at the Palazzo Italia.